 Elizabeth Roth, Bio:

 She also composes and performs her own original material.
-Her most recent album entitled "like the david" was released in April 2003 and was awarded "Cd of the Year From a Solo Act" from Songwriter's Showcases of America.
+Her album entitled "like the david" was released in April 2003 and was awarded "Cd of the Year From a Solo Act" from Songwriter's Showcases of America.
 It was also voted "Best Local Cd of 2003" in the Jacksonville Folio Magazine "Best of Jax" reader's poll.

 She is lead vocalist and bass guitarist in a classic rock trio called The Grapes of Roth.
 (Grapes of Roth band members are Trey Moore, drums and Matt VanRysdam, lead guitar/vocals).
 She also plays bass and guitar and shares vocal duties in another trio called CRS (Carpenter, Roth and Sabo).
 Follow the links (above) for detailed information about the bands.

 Self taught in music since the age of 13, Roth went on to pursue formal training in both classical guitar and classical voice as a music major at Stetson University in Deland.
 She graduated in fall 2006 with a Bachelor of Arts in music (guitar).

 Since the fall of 2003 she has been a member of the music faculty at the Florida School for the Deaf and the Blind (F.S.D.B.) in St. Augustine, teaching evening classes in popular music and performance skills to blind high school and junior high school students in a program called "Outta Sight".
 She participated in the rehearsals and performance of F.S.D.B. students in the 2005 NFL Superbowl Pre-game show, where they had been invited to sing backup vocals behind Alicia Keys on "America the Beautiful" as part of a tribute to a famous school alumni, the late Ray Charles.